DriveLab/coders-corner-help/readme.md

 ## How to use the platform

-If you haven't worked with GitHub before, some of the steps below will be gibberish.
-Have a look at [this Guide](https://guides.github.com/activities/forking/), and in 4 minutes from now, it will all make sense.

 ### Use a program from the platform

 1. Navigate to the main page of the program you want to use (e.g. https://github.com/DriveLab/stata-latex-integration).

-2. Fork the repo to your GitHub account and then clone it to your local machine. ([Guide](https://guides.github.com/activities/forking/))
+2. **Fork** the repo to your own GitHub account and then **clone** it to your local machine ([Guide](https://guides.github.com/activities/forking/)).
+Cloning produces a copy of the program repo on your local machine.
+The copy will look like any other folder, and you can specify where you want to save it.
+One option is the analysis/code folder of your project; another, a separate directory where you keep all cloned programs--choose the workflow that works best for you.

-2. Download that copy from GitHub.com to GitHub Desktop to have a local copy (clone the repo).

-3. Each program (together with documentation and auxiliary files) is saved in a separate subfolder of the code folder.
-Copy the program you need into the analysis/code folder of your project and adapt it for your purposes.
+3. Copy/paste the code into your do-file and adapt it as needed.

 ### Propose changes to a program

-If you find bugs in the code or make improvements that could benefit the community:
+If you find bugs in the code or make improvements that could benefit the community, please share your work with others ([Guide](https://guides.github.com/activities/forking/)).

-1. Change the in your local copy.
+1. Improve your local copy of the program repo.

-2. Push the change to your fork of the Coders' Corner on your GitHub.com account (that you produced in step 1 above).
+2. Push the changes to the fork of the repo on you GitHub account.

-3. Propose a change to the original code (make a pull request).
+3. Make a pull request to propose that the improvement be added to the DriveLab repo.

 ### Suggest that your program gets added to the platform